 Dan Smogor, CPA, CGMA

-If you have questions or would like help with the business aspects of private aircraft, please contact Dan Smogor, CPA, CGMA.
+If you have questions or would like help with the tax or business aspects of private aircraft, please contact Dan Smogor, CPA, CGMA.
 Dan is a Partner in Kruggel Lawton’s South Bend office.
 Dan is also a licensed pilot and an aircraft owner.
-He can be reached at email@example.com or 574-289-4011.
+He can be reached at firstname.lastname@example.org or 574-289-4011.